blue water overview in Croatia

 True North, Australia

-Variety Cruises, worldwide
+Variety Cruises, Worldwide

 Vela, Indonesia

-The people behind the sustainable hideaway Nirjhara in Tabanan, Bali, debuted their new Vela sailing yacht in summer 2022.
+The people behind the sustainable hideaway Nirjhara in Tabanan, Bali, debuted their Vela sailing yacht in 2022.
 The staff-to-guest ratio is impressive, with 18 staff (including a spa therapist) looking after a maximum of 12 people.
 The bespoke itineraries to some of the most remote corners of the Indonesian archipelago, from Komodo National Park to Raja Ampat, are as adventurous as the six cabins are comfortable and stylish, with modern interiors that contrast with the traditional phinisi style of yacht.
 There’s an al fresco yoga deck, an outdoor gym set up on deck daily, a unique art collection, and indoor and outdoor dining spaces — for the nights when the crew isn’t setting up a magical barbecue on a secret beach.